 Management of comorbid problems associated with Parkinson disease

-Management of psychiatric and psychologic disorders in patients with cancer
+Management of psychiatric disorders in patients with cancer

 Medical consultation for patients with hip fracture